maestro-bene/UE-osap/README.md

 - `ProgReseau/`: Exercices about creating several client/server implementations, in TCP, UDP, and also a web server in C.
 - `ProgSocket/`: Exercices about UNIX Sockets.
 - `ProgPosix/`: An exercice to implement our own approximation of pi.
+- `ProgWindows/`: Exercices on Windows on Processes, Threads and .NET remoting.

 ## Tools and Technologies 🛠️